fga-eps-mds/2022-2-FGAtlas/README.md

 <!-- LICENSE -->
 ## :dash: Licença

 Distributed under the MIT License.
-See `LICENSE.txt`: https://github.com/fga-eps-mds/2022-2-FGAtlas/blob/main/LICENSE for more information.
+See https://github.com/fga-eps-mds/2022-2-FGAtlas/blob/main/LICENSE for more information.